kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### Plugin group structure

-With Kirby Plugin Groups, you can arrange them like below.
+With Kirby Plugin Groups, you can arrange them in plugin groups, like below.

 ```text
 kirby-blueprint-reader